Fernand Pelloutier

-Fernand Léonce Émile Pelloutier (1867–1901) was a French journalist, trade union organiser and anarcho-syndicalist theoretician.
+Fernand Léonce Émile Pelloutier (1867–1901) was a French journalist, trade union organiser, and anarchist theoretician.
 A revolutionary from an early age, after beginning a career in journalism, Pelloutier became involved in socialist politics.
 He briefly joined the French Workers' Party, but following a disagreement with its leader over his proposal for a general strike, he left the party and joined the anarchist movement.
 He became the leader of the Bourses du Travail, in which he advocated for anarcho-syndicalism.
 Having suffered from tuberculosis luposa for most of his career, he eventually succumbed to the disease, and died in 1901 at the age of 33.

 Biography

 Fernand Pelloutier was born in Paris on 1 October 1867.
 He was from a nonconformist family, which originated in Piedmont and settled in France after the death of Louis XIV.
 His grandfather was a republican, from whom he inherited revolutionary sentiments.
 While he was twelve, his family moved to Saint-Nazaire, where his father had been appointed as a post officer.
 Educated at a religious boarding school, Fernand attempted to escape and was eventually expelled for his anti-clericalism.
 He went on to enroll at the local secular college, but failed his baccalauréat in 1885.

 After leaving school, Pelloutier went into a career in journalism, collaborating on Aristide Briand's journal La Démocratie de l'Ouest.
 In 1888, he contracted tuberculosis luposa and took some months to recover at the seaside.
 He attempted to go back to work, in order to support Briand's candidacy in the 1889 French legislative election, but his condition got worse again and he was forced to take two years off to recover.

 In January 1892, he returned to Saint-Nazaire and was appointed as the editor-in-chief of La Démocratie de l'Ouest.
 He also joined the French Workers' Party, for which he acted as the secretary of its local section and with which he helped establish the Saint-Nazaire Bourse du Travail (Labour Exchange).
 In September 1892, he attended a regional workers' congress, at which he proposed the general strike as a means for the party to achieve its aims.
 He was opposed by the party's leader Jules Guesde, convincing Pelloutier to resign from the party.
 He moved back to Paris, where he joined the growing anarchist movement and began advocating for revolutionary syndicalism.